openUC2/UC2-GIT/Readme.md

 ## Bill of Material

 All the parts are from typical distributors like Amazon, Alibaba, Ebay, etc. to provide an easy-to-build solution not relying on special components.
 The project is heavily benefiting from the wide variety and availability of components brought up by the open-source community.
-A reference document can be found in the [Documents-folder](./DOCUMENTS/BillOfMaterials).

 # Getting Started